sst/guide/_chapters/create-a-new-reactjs-app.md

 Create React App comes pre-loaded with a pretty convenient yet minimal development environment.
 It includes live reloading, a testing framework, ES6 support, and [much more](https://github.com/facebookincubator/create-react-app#why-use-this).

-Next, we are going to create our app icon and update the favicons.
+Now we are ready to build our frontend.
+But just like we did with the backend, let's first create a GitHub repo to store our code.